zaltac/NumMethodsWPseudoCodes/Chapter07/videos.md

 [Video 3.
 Nonlinear (Linearizable) Least Squares Regression](https://www.youtube.com/watch?v=wG4J4nnjgxk) This video covers transformation techniques to convert complex or nonlinear models to linear models.
 Numerical solution of an example problem is given step-by-step with emphasis on calculating and assessing the goodness of fit metrics.

 [Video 4.
 Multivariate Regression](https://www.youtube.com/watch?v=CXTDLgHHwgs) This video covers linear and exponential multivariate regression models.
 A numerical example, describing how to obtain a multivariate regression model and assess its goodness of fit, has been provided.

+[Video 5.
+Continuous Least Squares Approximation](https://youtu.be/eGxh6KWnqU4) This video covers practical iimplementational aspects of the continious least squares approximation.
+An example problem is solved step-by-step.